dcunited001/dcunited001.github.io/_drafts/self-psychoanalysis.md

 about substances.
 Well, I wanted to feel what it might be like to be normal, socially.

-The main problem: i've been in near-total isolation without sufficient variety of social experience to layer down the social conditioning which leads to adult development.
+The main problem: I've been in near-total isolation without sufficient variety of social experience to layer down the social conditioning which leads to adult development.
 Everyone wants to call me an "adult child" but no one wants to look at why this every occured or address